 Payroll Deductions

-As an employer, you’re responsible for paying your staff what’s owed.
-You’re also responsible for managing payroll deductions, some of which are a legal requirement.
+As an employer, you’re responsible for paying your staff for the work they do.
+This often includes bonuses, tips, commissions, vacation pay, salaries or bonuses.
+You’re also responsible for managing payroll deductions, like taxable benefits, some of which are a legal requirement.

-It’s important you understand your responsibilities when it comes to employer payroll deductions.
+As a business owner, it's crucial to understand your responsibilities when it comes to employer payroll deductions.
 Failure to deduct correctly can lead to heavy fines for your business.
+These deductions are paid to the Canada Revenue Agency (CRA).

-In this article, we’ll explain the different types of wage deductions, what you’re allowed to deduct for, and how to calculate payroll deductions.
+In this article, we’ll explain the different types of wage deductions, what you’re allowed to deduct for, and how to calculate your deductibles.

 What are payroll deductions?

-Payroll deductions are amounts of money taken off your employees’ wage.
-The amount leftover is the net wage, which you will then pay your staff.
+Payroll deductions are amounts of money taken off your employees’ pay cheques each pay period.
+The amount leftover is the net income, which is what gets deposited in your staff's bank account.

-Payroll deductions are either tax which are mandatory, or wages being reduced for a specific reason, like a payroll error.
+It's legal to make certain deductions on your employee's paychecks.
+Payroll deductions allowed are either income tax which is a mandatory reduction on every employee's pay stubs, or other amounts reduced for a specific reason, like a payroll error.

-You have the right to make non-mandatory deductions from your employersemployer’s wages.
-You can deduct an employeesemployee’s wage for the following reasons:
+You also have the right to make non-mandatory deductions from your employee's wages.
+You can deduct an employee's wage for the following reasons:

 Illegal Payroll Deductions